Powder keg on Manus Island as refugees refuse to leave immigration center

 (CNN)A confrontation is looming in Papua New Guinea (PNG) between local authorities and more than 700 men who are refusing to leave an Australian-run immigration processing center.

-The center on Manus Island is set to be cleared Monday, but many of the refugees and asylum seekers claim they'll be attacked if they leave the security of the compound's wire fences by locals who don't want them there.
+The center on Manus Island was set to be cleared Monday, ahead of its formal closure Tuesday, but many of the refugees and asylum seekers claim they'll be attacked if they leave the security of the compound's wire fences by locals who don't want them there.

 Those at the center include 551 refugees and 167 other asylum seekers whose claims were rejected by the Australian government.